 What Does “Best Rated” Mean?

-Our picks for the best bagless vacuums in 2016.
+Our picks for the best bagless vacuums in 2017.
 We have undertaken detailed analysis of each machine and there are links to our reviews in the descriptions.
 These vacuums have all received very good ratings from consumers (generally from many sources) and they all excel at cleaning.
 Many also come with great features and have respectably long warranties.
 Prices range from about 60USD to 500+USD (prices are estimates only).
-Additionally, we have included some common pros and cons for each model.
-The best bagless canister vacuums are at the bottom of the article.
+We have provided lists of the best bagless upright vacuums and the best bagless canister vacuums.

-Our choice for the Best Upright Vacuum in 2016 is the Miele Alize.
-Top-notch consumer ratings, great performance and a lengthy warranty helped to nudge this unit to the #1 position.
-As a matter of fact 4 of our top 10 canisters this year are manufactured by Miele.
-The Alize is followed by the Cat & Dog, the Capri and the Olympus.
+Our choice for the Best Canister Vacuum in 2017 is the Miele Complete C3 Soft Carpet.
+Top-notch consumer ratings, great performance on all surfaces and a lengthy warranty helped to nudge this unit to the #1 position.
+As a matter of fact 3 of our top canisters this year are manufactured by Miele.
+The Soft Carpet is followed by the Alize and the C2 Limited Addition.

-After reviewing a large number of stick vacuums we have chosen 9 for our list of Best Stick Vacuums in 2016.
-Machines were chosen after carefully considering consumer ratings and comments as well as length of warranty, features and cost.
+This is our list of the best stick vacuums for 2017.
+After reviewing a large number of stick vacuums we have found the top 8.
+Vacuum cleaners were chosen after carefully considering our testing, consumer ratings and comments, as well as length of warranty, features and cost.
 Vacuums that stood out scored well in most if not all of these areas.

 Stick vacuums range from inexpensive to somewhat pricey and as a result we have divided our list into three categories: top-end, mid-range and inexpensive.
-Our choices include machines manufactured by Dyson, Eureka, Shark, Bissell, and Hoover.
+All choices this year are produced by only 3 manufacturers who seem to be making a real effort in the stick vacuum arena and leaving other manufacturers behind (the 2016 list had machines from 6 manufacturers).
+Our 2017 list includes units from Dyson, Shark and Hoover.

 Cordless vacuum cleaners have only really been coming into their own recently.
 Yes they've been around for some time but they have historically been plagued by weak suction and short run times.
 However, current cordless machines have much more power and we are starting to see run times of 20 minutes or more on a single charge.
 Also, some of the outliers are reaching run times as high as 40–45 minutes (while still generating effective suction levels), and we believe this will be the norm in the coming months/years.
 This is being driven not only by new battery technologies but also by the relentless demand for cordless vacuums.
 Homeowners like the light weight, maneuverability and portability of these machines.
 Expect to find more and more of these appearing on the market.

 People often visit our site and search for lightweight vacuums.
-We have reviewed many lightweight machines but specifications, like weight, are often buried in our articles making it difficult to quickly find what you are looking for.
-We've dug through our reviews to uncover the best rated lightweight vacuums.
+We have reviewed many lightweight machines but specifications, like weight, are often buried in the articles.
+So we recently dug through our reviews to uncover the best rated lightweight vacuums.
 We hope the information is helpful.

 What can we draw from these charts?
-Well, we don’t want to make any hard conclusions here as our data is not exhaustive, but clearly a combination of a high rating and a low cost is good.
+Well, we don’t want to make any hard conclusions here as our data is not exhaustive (we have not reviewed every vacuum from every manufacturer), but clearly a combination of a high rating and a low cost is good.
 For the most part the charts speak for themselves.
+You should also consider that some brands have better ratings for certain types of vacuums - like Miele and canisters.
+The data below average all vacuum types per brand.